pytorch/data/docs/source/dataloader2.rst

 .. autoclass:: ReadingServiceInterface
     :members:

+The checkpoint/snapshotting feature is a work in progress.
+Here is the preliminary interface (small changes are likely):

 .. autoclass:: CheckpointableReadingServiceInterface
     :members:

-A sequence of graph utilities are provided to help users to define their own ``ReadingService`` and modify the graph:
+And, graph utility functions are provided in ``torchdata.dataloader.graph`` to help users to define their own ``ReadingService`` and modify the graph:

+.. module:: torchdata.dataloader2.graph

 .. autosummary::
     :nosignatures:
     :toctree: generated/
     :template: function.rst

-    torchdata.dataloader2.graph.traverse_dps
-    torchdata.dataloader2.graph.find_dps
-    torchdata.dataloader2.graph.replace_dp
-    torchdata.dataloader2.graph.remove_dp
+    traverse_dps
+    find_dps
+    replace_dp
+    remove_dp

 Adapter
 --------

 ``Adapter`` is used to configure, modify and extend the ``DataPipe`` graph in :class:`DataLoader2`.
 It allows in-place modification or replace the pre-assembled ``DataPipe`` graph provided by PyTorch domains.
-For example, ``Shuffle(False)`` can be provided to :class:`DataLoader2`, which would disable any of ``shuffle`` operations in the ``DataPipes`` graph.
+For example, ``Shuffle(False)`` can be provided to :class:`DataLoader2`, which would disable any ``shuffle`` operations in the ``DataPipes`` graph.

 .. module:: torchdata.dataloader2.adapter

 .. autoclass:: Adapter
     :special-members: __call__

-Here are the list of :class:`Adapter` provided by TorchData:
+Here are the list of :class:`Adapter` provided by TorchData in ``torchdata.dataloader2.adapter``:

 .. autosummary::
     :nosignatures: